rtroper/github-tutorial/README.md

 ### Push Your Development Branch to GitHub

 Once you have made one or more commits on your development branch and you feel that the feature you are working on is complete, it is time to push your branch to GitHub where you can open a pull request.
-To push our branch (`add-python-example`) to the `origin` repo, fun the following command:
+To push our branch (`add-python-example`) to the `origin` repo, run the following command:

 `git push -u origin add-python-example`